 To a place where fiery dragons roam,

-Mother moon dances with her sun
+Mother Moon dances with her Sun

-And guides me home.
+And Spirit Bear guides me home.

 Winter is rapidly approaching here in the Rockies.
 And it is no accident the el Dia de los Muertos is traditionally celebrated today; winter is the season of death.
 This Day of the Dead is a time to connect with, honor and celebrate everything you received and learned from your dead loved ones.